 While this supplement is specifically for children, you should think twice about loading your children up on supplements.
 Although the ingredients have been proven to improve memory and focus, they are still supplemental, and many of the ingredients have not been researched in depth.
 Oftentimes, a healthy diet, better sleep, and exercise are better options for children.

 Synergy makes the following claim as a lead-in to its customer testimonials:

 “With over 7 Million Focus Factor® Bottles Sold and a 90%+ satisfaction rating, listen to what America has to say about Focus Factor®.”

 We have no doubt the people who use the product and claim its efficacy do feel something.
-Supplementing with vitamins and minerals can’t be wrong.
-As to the proprietary blend, there are sufficient proven ingredients, such as Bacopin, choline, phosphatidylserine, N-acetyl tyrosine, huperzine, and the vinpocetine found in the Original formula.
+Supplementing with vitamins and minerals is not wrong.
+As for the proprietary blend, there are scientifically proven ingredients, such as Bacopin, choline, phosphatidylserine, N-acetyl tyrosine, huperzine, and the vinpocetine in the Original formula.

 The product has also been tested in clinical trials.
-The results showed that 44% of participants had improved memory recall.
-This is actually pretty impressive for a nootropic supplement.
-Many of the nootropics on the market are created by smaller brands that haven’t taken the time to fully test their formulations.
-Focus Factor is one of the bigger companies out there and they have put their resources to good use.
+Results show that 44% of participants had better memory recall, which is impressive for a nootropic supplement.
+Many of the nootropics on the market are smaller brands that do not take the time to test their formulations.
+Focus Factor is one of the bigger companies out there, and they have put their resources to good use.

 Focus Factor Reviews

 Focus Factor is one of the most popular brain supplements on the market and it has been used by thousands of people (if not more).
 Therefore, there are a lot of customer reviews of the product.

 For the most part, reviews of brain supplements are always tricky since everyone experiences the benefits differently.
 For example, some people are sensitive enough to notice a 10% boost in focus, while others would not even notice a difference.